brianpinke/ThesisCode/README.md

 # Contents
 This repository includes the data and scripts required to create the figures in Brian Pinke's M.S.
 Thesis

+Data:
+1. FinnTubmlingData.xlsx : Abrasion rates and densities of rocks measured by Finn Coffin, undergrad thesis.
+2. Goudie2006RockStrength.xlsx : Tables 1 and 2 from Goudie 2006*
+3. PinkeTumbling2023_USE.xlsx : Abrasion rates and densities of rocks measured by Brian Pinke, M.S. thesis.
+4. SHRS_Abrasion_Data.xlsx : Abrasion rates and densities of rocks measured by Allison Pfeiffer and used in Pfeiffer 2022**
+5. SuiattleFieldData_Combined20182019.xlsx : Clast lithology, size, strength measurements by Allison Pfeiffer and used in Pfeiffer 2022**
+6. fieldbook_data_2023_USE.xlsx : Clast lithology, size, strength measurements by Brian Pinke, M.S. thesis.

+Figures:
+Figures from Brian Pinke M.S.
+Thesis as created by scripts provided here.

 Scripts:
 1. AbrasionSedTransportFig.py : Figure 12: Modeled abrasion of the five study deposits sediment over 100 km of downstream transport.
 2. DensityFig.py : Figure 11: (A) Density of each deposit as random sampled per exposure, (B) Density of each deposit weighted by lithology fraction.